microsoft/promptflow/docs/reference/trace-span-spec-reference.md

 | promptflow.function.inputs | Input of a function call | ```{"chat_history":[],"question":"What is ChatGPT?"}``` | `Required` |
 | promptflow.function.output | Output of a function call | ```{"answer":"ChatGPT is a conversational AI model developed by OpenAI."}``` | `Required` |

-### PromptFlow Span Types: Detailed Specifications
+### Span Types Spectification

-Within the PromptFlow system, we have delineated several distinct span types to cater to various execution units.
+Within the Prompt flow system, we have delineated several distinct span types to cater to various execution units.
 Each span type is designed to capture specific execution information, complementing the standard attributes and events.
 Currently, our system includes the following span types: `LLM`, `Function`, `LangChain`, `Flow`, `Embedding` and `Retrieval`.

 Beyond the standard attributes and events, each span type possesses designated fields to store pertinent information unique to its role within the system.
 These specialized attributes and events ensure that all relevant data is meticulously traced and available for analysis.